 Selecting the perfect barcode reader starts with a careful examination of your code-reading application.
 What types of codes are you reading, how fast is the line, and how durable do you want the solution?
-Where the reader will be located, and with what physical restrictions?
+Where will the reader be located, and with what physical restrictions?
 How will the reader communicate?
-But that's not all you need to consider.

 Data requirements for your inventory or track and trace application may be only a few kilobytes today, which may make a 1D barcode seem the most logical choice.
 But data requirements are likely to grow along with the size and complexity of your operation.
 It is worthwhile to anticipate future requirements that would benefit from a 2D code or the ability to read compromised barcodes.
 You may own your distribution channels today, but growth or new clients in remote locations may necessitate a third-party logistics company, leaving you no longer in control of the code-marking quality.
 Investing in better technology today may minimize future equipment upgrades.